nicclas/resvan-map/README.md

 See implementation at http://www.resvan.com/map/

-Note: The code in this repository is mostly build using copy/paste from other projects.
+Note: The code in this repository is built mostly using copy/paste from other projects, is made during one weekend, and is a typical "hack".

 ##Analyze your Moves data